Merzasphor/MWSE/docs/source/lua/type/tes3inventory/removeItem.rst

     Default: ``1``.
 The number of items to add.

 deleteItemData (`boolean`_)
-    Default: ``false``.
     If set, the itemData will be deleted after being removed.

 .. _`boolean`: ../../../lua/type/boolean.html
 .. _`number`: ../../../lua/type/number.html